hyunminkim0625/UCL_cluster_example/README.md

 ## For Further Usage

-For more advanced usage and examples, please refer to [this document](https://www.notion.so/keane-ai-group/Using-the-CMIC-Cluster-851c9ae24f0249608d0d814be580800a?source=copy_link).
+For more advanced usage and examples, please refer to [Using the CMIC Cluster](https://www.notion.so/keane-ai-group/Using-the-CMIC-Cluster-851c9ae24f0249608d0d814be580800a?source=copy_link).